Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 The concept of orthoepy

-Orthoepy(Greek orthos - direct, correct and epos - speech) is a set of oral speech rules that establish a uniform literary pronunciation.
+Orthoepy(Greek orthos - direct, correct and epos - speech) is a set of rules of oral speech that establish uniform literary pronunciation.

 Orthoepic norms cover the phonetic system of the language, i.e. the composition of phonemes distinguished in the modern Russian literary language, their quality and changes in certain phonetic positions.
-In addition, the content of orthoepy includes the pronunciation of individual words and groups of words, as well as individual grammatical forms in cases where their pronunciation is not determined by the phonetic system, for example, the pronunciation of [shn] in place of the combination (sku [sh] but) or [v] in place at the end of the th - -his (that - that [in] o, him - e [in] o).
+In addition, the content of orthoepy includes the pronunciation of individual words and groups of words, as well as individual grammatical forms in cases where their pronunciation is not determined by the phonetic system, for example, the pronunciation of [shn] in place of the combination chn (sko[sh]no) or [v] in place at the end of th - - him (that - that [v] o, his - e [v] o).

-In the usual colloquial pronunciation, there are a number of deviations from orthoepic norms.
-The sources of such digressions are often native dialect (pronunciation in one or another dialect of the speaker) and writing (incorrect, literal pronunciation corresponding to spelling).
-So, for example, for natives of the north, a stable dialect feature is okane, and for southerners, the pronunciation of [g] fricative.
-Pronunciation in place of letters at the end of the gender. pad. adjectives of the sound [r], and in placech (in words, of course, that) the sound [h] is explained by the “letter” pronunciation, which in this case does not coincide with the sound composition of the word.
+In ordinary colloquial pronunciation, there are a number of deviations from orthoepic norms.
+The sources of such deviations are often the native dialect (pronunciation in one or another dialect of the speaker) and writing (incorrect, letter pronunciation corresponding to spelling).
+So, for example, for natives of the north, a stable dialect feature is okanye, and for southerners - the pronunciation of the [g] fricative.
+Pronunciation in place of the letter at the end of gender. pad. adjectives of the sound [g], and in place (in words, of course, that) the sound [h] is explained by the “literal” pronunciation, which in this case does not coincide with the sound composition of the word.
 The task of orthoepy is to eliminate deviations from literary pronunciation.

 69.